maxilie/agent-roger/README.md

 The AI can accept any arbitrary JSON fields you provide it, and return JSON values for the named `outputFields` you request.

-- TODO: We will move to Microsoft's `guidance` format to: 1) more effectively communicate to the LLM how to use the tools it has available to it, and 2) enable LLM prompts to include a "blank space" for each named output field inline of one big context string (instead of being limited to a list of context fields and another list of requested output fields)

 ### Adding New Tools

 To give the AI new functionality: